Common Frequently Asked Questions

 Do not drink alcohol within 24 hours of your procedure.

-- You should not take (unless prescribed by a Doctor) any medications that thin your blood (i.e. Aspirin, Ibuprofen, fish oil) 72 hours before or immediately after your procedure.
-(Tylenol or acetaminophen is okay!)
+Do not take (unless prescribed by a Doctor) any medications that thin your blood (i.e. Aspirin, fish oil, etc) 72 hours before or immediately after your procedure.
+(Tylenol / Acetaminophen is okay!)